Scutellosaurus: Description

 Scutellosaurus was lightly built, and was probably capable of walking on its hind legs.
 It had an unusually long tail, possibly to provide a counterbalance against the weight of the armored body.
 It was a relatively small dinosaur, measuring 1.3 m in length and 3 kg in body mass.
 The fossil evidence includes several partial skeletons recovered from Arizona by the Museum of Northern Arizona and the University of California Museum of Paleontology, although the skull is poorly known from these specimens.
 There were several hundred osteoderms running along its neck to its back and as far down as its tail.
 These formed parallel rows, with as many as five rows on each side.
 It also had double rows of osteoderms, or external plates, running neck to tail.
 Some of these shields were flat, while others were pitted.

+Palaeobiology

+Life history

+Osteohistology suggests that Scutellosaurus had a slower rate of growth than many larger dinosaurs.
+It grew at a rate of about 40 cm in length per year, reaching adult body length in about two to three years.